What is a VPN tunnel? The basics of online encryption

 Is your VPN tunnel truly secure?
 Can it be hacked?

-The short answer is that while extremely difficult, no system is 100% "unhackable."
-However, the likelihood of your VPN tunnel being compromised depends heavily on several critical factors.
-The strength of your VPN tunnel's security hinges on:
+No system is 100% immune to hacking.
+However, the effort required to breach a strong tunnel is immense.
+However, the likelihood of your VPN tunnel being compromised depends heavily on several critical factors. he tunnel’s security depends on several critical security measures:

 Modern protocols like OpenVPN and WireGuard are designed with robust security features.
 Older, outdated protocols (like PPTP) are known to have vulnerabilities and should generally be avoided if security is a top concern.